MicrosoftDocs/fabric-docs/docs/admin/admin-delegation.md

 ## Auto delegated tenant settings

 Auto delegated tenant settings are always available for everyone.
-The tenant admin can define the default value of the tenant setting, but he can't stop other admins from overwriting these definitions.
+Tenant admins can define the default value of the tenant setting, but they can't stop other admins from overwriting these definitions.

 Capacity and domain admins can select the *override tenant level settings* to override the tenant admin's suggestion.
 Workspace admins can also override the tenant setting providing it isn't blocked by a capacity or domain admin.